PaulSwarthout/pasChildThemes/readme.txt

 For this example, the Child Theme was created as a child of the 'Twenty Sixteen' theme and it's name appears at the top.
 The page scrolls.

 == Changelog ==

+= 1.2 =
+- Updated the stylesheet to make the plugin responsive.
+This plugin should work nicely on whatever device you want to use it with.
+I even tested it with an old Samsung S II that I had laying around.
+Aside from some browser incompatibilities with such an old device -- I hadn't even turned it on in more than 2 years, let alone updated its software -- the Child Themes Helper plugin was usable at that resolution.
+Below, 240px wide or tall, (smallest device is the Apple Watch at 240px x 240px) it will hide itself.

+- Updated the Screenshot Options page.
+It works better now.
+Color options are faster and easier to play with.
+Somebody twist my arm and I'll make the color picker available as a plugin with an API interface for usage on the backend or a Gutenberg block for the front-end.

+- Introduced demo mode.
+Demo mode works with my plugin demonstration site: [http://www.1acsi.com](http://www.1acsi.com) where I let anybody and everybody log in with demo/Demo and test drive the Child Themes Helper plugin.

+- Changed the menu entry from 'Options' to 'Screenshot Options' to be more clear about what it is for.
+The primary functionality, to copy files to a child theme, does not have any options.

+- File copy functionality works much faster now.
+I changed the process flow to eliminate 2 AJAX calls in favor of local clientside processing.
+Also eliminated the need to pass huge amounts of data between the server and the client.

+- For devices less than 830px wide, which is most (if not all) smartphones in portrait mode and many smartphones in landscape mode, and even a few small-screened laptops, the Child Themes Helper's file copy functionality will now double-up as a single column and two black buttons on the left to switch between looking at the child theme's file listing and the parent theme's file listing.

 = 1.1.3 =
 - When creating a child theme, the path to the child theme stylesheet was wrong in functions.php.
 I used dirname( __FILE__ ) . "/style.css", but this created a server rooted path not a URL path to the child theme's stylesheet.
 This is now fixed.